 - Money invested in annuities grows on a tax-deferred basis.

-- While all annuities are regulated by state insurance commissioners, variable annuities are also regulated at the federal level by the U.S. Securities and Exchange Commission (SEC) and FINRA.
+- While all annuities are regulated by state insurance commissioners, variable annuities and registered indexed-linked annuities (RILAs) are also regulated at the national level by the U.S. Securities and Exchange Commission (SEC) and FINRA.

 - Annuities may be either immediate or deferred, depending on when you start receiving payments.